lyfofvipin/lyfofvipin.github.io/_posts/c_language/2018-8-19-pointers_in_c.md

 }

 void sum_of_2_number( int *a , int *b , int *c )

 // Here we are reserving addresses in a, b and c.

 {
     *c = *a + *b;
 }
 ```

-<h3>Output:-</h3>
+### Output:-

 `Sum of x and y is 157. `

-<h4>4.
-A function that can swap value of 2 integer variables :-
+#### *4. A function that can swap value of 2 integer variables :-*

-<h3>Here in this problem in which we will have to swap values of 2 integers but,
-with help of functions.
+### Here in this problem in which we will have to swap values of 2 integers but, with help of functions.

-This can only be done with help of pointers only.</h3>
+This can only be done with help of pointers only.

 ```
 int main()